 Currently, Russia is actively developing and producing fermented milk products enriched with useful microflora, the range is expanding due to the creation of new types of fermented milk products.
 It is a generally accepted fact that fermented milk products improve the health of the human body.
 The production of fermented milk products is based on the use of starter cultures of microorganisms in the form bacterial concentrates, which are specially selected and prepared combinations of lactic acid bacteria [1-3].
 The most important characteristics that determine the quality of food products are their safety and microbiological resistance.
 Safety is understood as the absence of harmful impurities of a chemical and biological nature, including pathogenic microorganisms and toxic products of their vital activity.
 Microbiological resistance implies the potential for preserving food without spoilage [2,4,5].
 Low temperatures have peculiarities in their effect on various types of microorganisms.
 Some of them, being transferred to favorable conditions after prolonged exposure to low temperatures, lose their ability to develop or develop extremely weakly; others, on the contrary, are developing well.
 In this regard, it is advisable to study the survival of microflora, including sanitary indicative, pathogenic and opportunistic groups of microorganisms after low-temperature long-term storage.
 The vital activity of microorganisms is one of the main causes of changes in food products during storage.
 By changing environmental conditions and exerting one or another effect on the product, it is possible to regulate the composition and activity of microflora, limiting or preventing the reproduction of pathogenic and technically harmful microflora [3,6-9].

-All this indicates the urgency of the problem under discussion.
-Previous studies have shown that, nevertheless, in conditions of deep freezing, leading to a state of suspended animation, microorganisms only partially die.
-However, after thawing the product, microorganisms remaining during freezing can reactivate and multiply, negatively affecting the quality.
+All this Indicates the Urgency of the Problem Under Discussion product, microorganisms remaining during freezing can reactivate and multiply, negatively affecting the quality.
 During refrigerated storage, psychrophilic microorganisms most actively manifest their vital activity, causing biochemical processes leading to a deterioration in the quality of products.
 In this regard, we should especially talk about the physiological and biological properties of microscopic molds and yeasts, which have high lipolytic and proteolytic activity.
 The consequence of their multiplication in cheeses during refrigerated storage is the appearance of defects of the following nature: rancidity, salting, unpleasant odor, deterioration of the presentation of the product.
-In addition, mesophilic microorganisms, including conditionally pathogenic and sanitaryindicative microorganisms, the excess of which can lead to human intoxication, can persist in frozen products.
+In addition, mesophilic microorganisms, including conditionally pathogenic and sanitary-indicative microorganisms, the excess of which can lead to human intoxication, can persist in frozen products.
 Ensuring hygienic conditions for production and storage is important because the synthesized enzymes and toxins can act even after the death of the microorganisms themselves.
-Therefore, in order to preserve the quality of the product during freezing and low-temperature storage, it is necessary to create such temperature regimes of refrigeration processing that would be below the temperature limits for the growth of the most stable psychrophilic microorganisms.
+Therefore, in order to preserve the quality of the product during freezing and lowtemperature storage, it is necessary to create such temperature regimes of refrigeration processing that would be below the temperature limits for the growth of the most stable psychrophilic microorganisms.
 To establish the expected shelf life, one or another temperature regime was selected taking into account the dynamics of changes in the state of microflora.
-Yeast and mold fungi have the lowest minimum development temperatures (minus 2 ... minus 10°C), and at a rather low water activity.
-If at low temperatures yeast and mold are resistant and able to grow, then at the same temperatures mesophilic bacteria already die off or their vital activity slows down significantly [2,10,11].